kaisersoftapps/docs/docs/team-voice/rest-api/index.md

 </p>
 </details>

-`400` Bad request. 'issueKey' is not defined in query parameters for Jira version

-`400` Bad request. 'type' is not defined in query parameters
+- `400` Bad request.
+Required field is not defined in query parameters

-`403` Not permitted. 'token' is not provided or not valid
+- `403` Not permitted. 'token' is not provided or not valid

-`404` Not found.
+- `404` Not found.
 If 'pollId' is defined, but poll with this ID is not found

 ## `POST` Create poll for content